 Foreign Investment Restrictions In An Uncertain Real Estate Market

 During the last decade or so, the Government of Canada and some provinces, including Ontario, have implemented several measures to address housing affordability and curb speculative investments in residential real estate across the country.
-Two significant initiatives currently in effect are the Ontario's Non-Resident Speculation Tax (NRST) and the Federal Prohibition on the Purchase of Residential Property by the Non-Canadians Act (the Federal Ban).
-The NRST and the Federal Ban are complementary but separate legal tools aimed at curbing foreign demand in Canada’s housing market.
+Three significant initiatives currently in effect are Ontario’s Non-Resident Speculation Tax (NRST), the Federal Prohibition on the Purchase of Residential Property by Non-Canadians Act (the Federal Ban), and, at the municipal level, the City of Toronto’s Municipal Non-Resident Speculation Tax (MNSRT).
+The NRST, the Federal Ban, and the MNSRT are complementary but distinct legal tools aimed at curbing foreign demand in Canada’s housing market, each operating at different levels of government.

 Ontario's Non-Resident Speculation Tax (NRST)